Firebolt, the better Analytical Database in the Cloud Whitepaper

 1. Optimizing physical data layout:

-Firebolt also separates metadata from data to eliminate performance bottlenecks and automatically optimizes S3 storage bucket layouts to maximize read throughput.
-This ensures that S3 rate limiting has little impact on storage performance.
+Firebolt also separates metadata from data to eliminate performance bottlenecks and automatically optimizes Amazon S3 storage bucket layouts to maximize read throughput.
+This ensures that Amazon S3 rate limiting has little impact on storage performance.

 1. Implementing delete logs: